 “This is the first time I am walking around downtown without Claddagh, and no one strikes up a conversation about her.”

 This new internal narration doesn’t make a good movie.
 I am having a new conversation by myself with the world around me, and I am the only one who knows the inside jokes.

 I was barked at by a squirrel for a good five minutes today.
 Claddagh would have been amused.

-It was only in the last year or so, that she was beginning to walk on leash like a well paced partner, no pulling forward for the lead.
+It was only in the last year or so, that she was beginning to walk on a leash like a well-paced partner, no pulling forward for the lead.
 I was really starting to appreciate that shift in her maturity, but now I just think it may have been a side effect of her heart tumor.